Our school aims to meet its obligations under the public sector equality duty by having due regard to the need to:

 To achieve this objective we plan to: Seek the support and advice of our HR team when advertising and planning for any recruitment

-Progress we are making towards this objective: Review – September 2018
+Progress we are making towards this objective: September 2020 = 20%

 The full governing body will update the equality information we publish, at least every year.

-This document will be reviewed by the full governing body at least every 4 years.
+This document will be reviewed by the full governing body annually.